Mother of the Church: Pope Benedict XVI

 Pope Benedict XVI referred to the Credo of Paul VI and stated that it sums up all of the scriptural texts that relate to the matter.

-Benedict addresses the issue, why Roman Catholic Mariology is related to ecclesiology, the teaching about the Church.
+Benedict addresses the issue of how Roman Catholic Mariology is related to ecclesiology, the teaching about the Church.
 On first sight, he argues, it may seem accidental, that the Council moved Mariology into ecclesiology.
 This relation helps to understand what "Church" really is.
 The theologian Hugo Rahner showed that Mariology was originally ecclesiology.
 The Church is like Mary.
 The Church is virgin and mother, she is immaculate and carries the burdens of history.
 She suffers and she is assumed into heaven.
 Slowly she learns, that Mary is her mirror, that she is a person in Mary.
 Mary on the other hand is not an isolated individual, who rests in herself.
 She is carrying the mystery of the Church.